 The lucky red string bracelet is one of the most beloved symbols of luck and protection.
 It has a varied history spanning thousands of years.

-What Does a Red String Bracelet Means?
+Red String Bracelet Meaning

 The Kabbalah bracelet or red string bracelet is a talisman or ward of protection against the evil eye.
 The “evil eye” is one of the oldest symbols of misfortune against people.

 Why Do People Wear the Lucky Red String Bracelet?